Sweeny91/SQLAlchemy_Precipitation_Analysis_Application/README.md

 - Used the most active station id to calculate the lowest, highest, and average temperature.

-- Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+- Designed a query to retrieve the last 12 months of temperature observation data (TOBS).

 - Filtered by the station with the highest number of observations.